 Dans cet article mon objectif est de tenter de connecter – en traçant les liaisons – toutes les techniques compositionnelles simultanées que Bach a employé afin de créer les différentes possibilités de stretto dans le Contrapunctus 5 de L’art de la fugue.
 L’analyse offre une nouvelle perspective en mettant en relation quatre éléments présents dans chaque exposition du sujet en stretto, en essayant en même temps de discerner leur logique de disposition : la distance d’entrée, la technique d’inversion, le positionnement des dux et comes ainsi que l’utilisation d’éléments rythmiques spécifiques.

-When observing and studying the music of Johann Sebastian Bach, 2 we may find ourselves at an impasse due to the presence of several parallel, but connected, analytical fields.
-The difficulty of simultaneously processing several of these fields 3 makes it necessary to thoroughly and methodically examine one field before examining another.
+When observing and studying the music of Johann Sebastian Bach,2I do not use the term “listen” only because much of these examination fields are not apprehended during the listening process. we may find ourselves at an impasse due to the presence of several parallel, but connected, analytical fields.
+The difficulty of simultaneously processing several of these fields3As an example, I could use several possible analysis approaches that can be overtaken on the structural (morphological) plan of a work, such as harmonic, rhythmic, arithmetic, rhetorical, the theological approaches, etc. makes it necessary to thoroughly and methodically examine one field before examining another.
 By analysing multiple facets of the music, we create a bridge of understanding among these apparently heterogeneous fields, which enables us to better comprehend the inner structure of the composition.
 However, these heterogeneous fields do not always interact with one another in a clear way.
 Despite the multiple fields of analysis, the composer may choose to focus his or her attention on one or several specific techniques in each piece.
 In the case of Contrapunctus, these are contrapuntal techniques.

 Contrapunctus 5 holds the fourth position inside the manuscript P200 and the fifth position inside the original editions of 1751 and 1752.
-Regardless of its position inside the collection, it is possible to consider this piece as an ouverture to the stretto technique within the entire work.
-9 This fugue differs from the fugues in the first section (fugues 1 to 4); beginning with this fugue, Bach clearly introduces the stretto technique in addition to inversion and reversion 10 (Higgs 1877, p.
+Regardless of its position inside the collection, it is possible to consider this piece as an ouverture to the stretto technique within the entire work.9Although Contrapunctus 2 of the original edition appears to present dotted rhythmic elements (derivatives of the codetta of the subject), it is known than Bach elaborated the score a second time by adding the dots to transform it into a dotted form, as Wiemer (1981) has demonstrated.
+This fugue differs from the fugues in the first section (fugues 1 to 4); beginning with this fugue, Bach clearly introduces the stretto technique in addition to inversion and reversion10To the best of my knowledge, James Higgs was the first to document the difference between the inversion and reversion of a subject inside the Art of Fugue, especially regarding the “mirror” fugues.
+Through these means, the interval inversion of a subject differs from its voice position (reversion) inside a fugue.
+In a reversion, the voices are exchanged around the center axis of the score (i.e. soprano becomes bass, alto becomes tenor; see Higgs 1877, pp. 63-64).
+(Higgs 1877, p.
 63).
 Inverted and reverted triple counterpoint are also used in some cases (Alevizos 2016, p.
 210).
 However, Bach seriously addresses these last two compositional methods separately, namely, inside the third section (in the double fugues 9 and 10 and triple fugues 8 and 11) and fourth section (inversion and reversion, fugues 11 and 12) of the Art of Fugue.
 In this second section of the work (fugues 5, 6 and 7), the basic element on which the composer focuses a great deal of his attention is the stretto.

 Contrapunctus 5 has a rather regular overall form, with a tendency towards symmetry.
 This can be seen by examining the global structure of the fugue, which consists of alternating expositions and episodes and connecting sections and canons in a rather regular and coordinated manner (Alevizos 2016, p.
 309).
 Based on this morphological plan of the fugue, it is possible to affirm that in this fugue, Bach carefully planned the distance of entry of each subject exposition.
 The overall structure can be divided in three parts (the first part is in the tonic, the second part is a harmonic elaboration, and the third part is a re-exposition) without insinuating any meaningful link to the classic tripartite form.
 The use of a tripartite structure could be explained as a rhetorical gesture (Levarie and Merrick 1943, pp. 16–17).
 These formal decisions suggest a clear premeditated effort in the construction of the fugue.
 However, as far as the morphological plan of the fugue is concerned, it is possible to acknowledge parallel compositional techniques with heightening levels of activity throughout the piece.
 It is not possible to confirm the same arrangement for the stretti overall sequence (as we will see in the next pages).
-In addition, the fugue includes two four-part canonical episodes, which can be interpreted as a premonitory indication of the importance stretto will acquire in the following fugues of the collection.
-11 Therefore, after having accepted the progressive and accumulative predisposition of the Art of Fugue as a whole (Heinrich 1983, p.
+In addition, the fugue includes two four-part canonical episodes, which can be interpreted as a premonitory indication of the importance stretto will acquire in the following fugues of the collection.11Although I do not intend to discuss the global structure and the ordering procedure inside the Art of Fugue, it is quite clear that Bach used the subjects of Contrapunctus 1 and 5 as basic subjects.
+Furthermore, inside the progressive order of the series of all fugues, Bach introduced elements of technique inside earlier fugues for exhaustive exploitation in later fugues.
+Therefore, after having accepted the progressive and accumulative predisposition of the Art of Fugue as a whole (Heinrich 1983, p.
 3), it is easy to understand that the premeditation process accounts for not only the creation of Contrapunctus 5, but also its position and significance inside the entire sequence of fugues.
 Technically, the entire fugue is based on three types of raw material, specifically the dotted rhythm of the subject, the codetta and the rhythmic element of the anapaest (the two eighth-notes followed by a quarter note).